Buyaki01/employees-auth-client/README.md

 # employees-auth-client

 ## Overview
-This is the frontend of an employees-auth MERN (MongoDB, Express, React, Node.js) application that allows the employess to access pages on the website based on their roles in the company
+This is the frontend of an employees-auth MERN (MongoDB, Express, React, Node.js) application that allows the employees to access pages on the website based on their roles in the company

 ## Technologies Used
 The frontend of the app was built using the following technologies: